You can easily spend a day looking around the medieval village of Dunster. Here you will find some of the gems hidden in Dunster.

 Dunster is one of the largest and most complete medieval villages in England.
-The fairy-tale castle overlooks the village and the folly tower at the other end of the village makes a good viewing point.
-The old yarn market still stands proud in the High Street, outside the hotel.
-There is so much to discover you can spend a whole day here.
+The fairy-tale Dunster castle overlooks the village and the Victorian Folly tower at the other end of the village makes a good viewing point.
+The old octagonal yarn market stands proud in the High Street, right outside the hotel.
+There is so much to discover here, you can easily spend a whole day wandering around.

 Dunster Castle (NT)